mistryamit03/Machine-Learning-Projects/Pricing Optimization for E-commerce Products/Project Outline.md

 price_diff_1, price_diff_2, price_diff_3, price_change

-These features are used for modeling elasticity, computing profits, and benchmarking competitors.
+These features are used for modelling elasticity, computing profits, and benchmarking competitors.

 🔮 Forecasting Product Demand
 We apply both classical and ML-based forecasting techniques: